Two point eigenvalue correlation for a class of non-selfadjoint operators under random perturbations

-\item for $|z-w_0| \gg (h\ln h^{-1} )^{\frac{1}{2}}$
+\item for $|z-w| \gg (h\ln h^{-1} )^{\frac{1}{2}}$

-\end{itemize} \end{prop} In the above proposition we see that, given an eigenvalue $w_0\in\sigma(P_h^{\delta})$, the density of finding another eigenvalue in the vicinity of $w_0$ shows the following behavior: \begin{itemize} \item \textit{Short range repulsion}: the density $D_{w_0}^{\delta}(z;h)$ decays quadratically in $\sigma_h(z)|z-w_0|$ if the distance between $z$ and $w_0$ is smaller than a term of order $h^{\frac{1}{2}}$.
-It follows from $(H.1)$ that $\sigma(z)$ grows towards the boundary of $\Sigma$, hence the short range repulsion is weaker for $\Omega$ close to the boundary of $\Sigma$, as we expected from the numerical simulations presented in \cite{Vo14}. \item \textit{Long range decoupling}: if the distance between $z$ and $w_0$ is larger than a term of order $(h\ln h^{-1})^{\frac{1}{2}}$, the density $D_{w_0}^{\delta}(z;h)$ is given up to a small error by the $1$-point density $d(z;h)$ (see \eqref{eqn:1dens}).
-Hence, we see that at these distances two eigenvalues of $P_h^{\delta}$ are up to a small error uncorrelated. \end{itemize} To illustrate Proposition \ref{prop:2pt_dens_cond}, Figure \ref{fig:cond_dens} shows a plot of of the principal terms of the conditional density $D_{w_0}^{\delta}$ as a function of $|z|$, for $w_0=0$ and $h=0.01$, assuming for simplicity that $\sigma(z)=\mathrm{const}$.
-On the left hand side of the graph we see the quadratic decay, whereas on the right hand side the density is given by $(2\pi h)^{-1}\sigma(z)$.
+\end{itemize} \end{thm} In the above Theorem we see that two eigenvalues of $P_h^{\delta}$ shows the following behaviour: \begin{description} \item[\textbf{Short range repulsion}] The $2$-point correlation function $\kappa^{\delta}(z,w;h) $ decays quadratically in $|z-w|$ if the distance between $z$ and $w$ is smaller than a term of order $h^{\frac{1}{2}}$.
+It is thus less likely to find two eigenvalues close together.
+Furthermore, we see by \eqref{eq_i26} that $\sigma(z)$ grows towards the boundary of $\Sigma$, hence the short range repulsion is weaker for $\Omega$ closer to the boundary of $\Sigma$, as we expected from the numerical simulations presented in \cite{Vo14}, see Figure 4 therein.